xrsheffield/website-1/content/get-involved.md

 - Monday Meeting Planning Group
 - Media and Messaging
 - Stalls / Climate Hub
+- Website

-If any of these interest you, drop us an email on xrsheffield@gmail.com and we’ll link you up!
+If any of these interest you, drop us an email on {{< main-email >}} and we’ll link you up!

 We’re also always keen for new working groups so if you have an idea, let us know!
 (And if you have any legal experience we’re particularly keen to hear from you.)